sasas991/dotfiles/README.md

 # My Dotfiles 🐚

-Scripts for quick installation of Zsh and Oh My Zsh.
+Scripts for quick installation of Zsh, Oh My Zsh and powerlevel10k theme

 ## How to use
 1. Clone repo: